-- e.
-If an Automated External Defibrillator (AED) is immediately available, deliver one shock if instructed by the device, then begin CPR. - 2.
-Remember to spell C-A-B: The American Heath Association uses the acronym of CAB Compressions, Airway, and Breathing to help people remember the order to perform the steps of CPR. - 3.
-Compressions: restore blood circulation a.
-Put the person on his or her back on a firm surface b.
-Kneel next to the person's neck and shoulders c.
+- 2. Remember to spell C-A-B: The American Heath Association uses the acronym of CAB Compressions, Airway, and Breathing to help people remember the order to perform the steps of CPR. - 3.
+Compressions: restore blood circulation - a.
+Put the person on his or her back on a firm surface.

+b.
+Kneel next to the person's neck and shoulders.

+c.
 Place the heel of one hand over the center of the person's chest, between the nipples.
 Place your other hand on top of the first hand.
 Keep your elbows straight and position your shoulders directly above your hands.